Rhine campaign of 1796: Background

 The rulers of Europe initially viewed the French Revolution as an internal dispute between the French king Louis XVI and his subjects.
 As revolutionary rhetoric grew more strident, the monarchs of Europe declared their interests as one with those of Louis and his family.
 The Declaration of Pillnitz (27 August 1791) threatened ambiguous, but quite serious, consequences if anything should happen to the French royal family.
 French émigrés, who had the support of the Habsburgs, the Prussians, and the British, continued to agitate for a counter-revolution.

 Finally, on 20 April 1792, the French National Convention declared war on the Habsburg monarchy, pushing all of the Holy Roman Empire into war.
-Consequently, in this War of the First Coalition (1792–98), France ranged itself against most of the European states sharing land or water borders with her, plus Great Britain, the Kingdom of Portugal and the Ottoman Empire.
+Consequently, in this War of the First Coalition (1792–98), France ranged itself against most of the European states sharing land or water borders with her, plus Great Britain and the Kingdom of Portugal.